-Kohleria amabilis is a flowering plant, up to 24 inches (60 cm) tall.
-The leaves are egg-shaped, velvety, up to 4 inches (10 cm) long, and have a silvery pattern.
-The brightly colored flowers are up to 2 inches (5 cm) long, tubular, slightly nodding, usually pink on the outside with red or purple dots inside.
-Flowering period extends from late winter through the spring and summer.
+Kohleria amabilis is a flowering plant with velvety leaves with a silvery pattern and brightly colored flowers.
+It grows up to 24 inches (60 cm) tall.
+Leaves are egg-shaped and up to 4 inches (10 cm) long.
+Flowers are tubular, up to 2 inches (5 cm) long, slightly nodding, and usually pink on the outside with red or purple dots inside.
+The flowering period extends from late winter through spring and summer.

 How to Grow and Care

 You can expect dozens of blooms on plants in spring and summer.
-You'll get the most blooms by providing plenty of bright, indirect light.
-This one likes to be slightly pot-bound, and blooms best this way.
+You'll get the most flowers by providing plenty of bright, indirect light.
+This one likes to be slightly pot-bound and blooms best this way.
 Repot in spring when it has outgrown its pot.
 Always use a container with drainage holes to prevent soggy soil.

 Divide rhizomes in spring and pot separately.
 Or take 4-inch (10 cm) leaf tip cuttings with at least one pair of leaves attached and root in moist potting mix.
 Cover the whole thing with plastic or a glass cloche to hold in moisture.
 Cuttings root easily in about 4 to 6 weeks.

 See more at How to Grow and Care for Kohleria.

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.